How many people are on the City Council?

 Five council members elected to four-year terms represent Palm Desert residents.
 This will not change.

-The City will create a new downtown district from which one council member will be elected.
-The remaining four council members will continue to be elected at-large from the surrounding district.
+The City would create a new downtown district from which one council member would be elected.
+The remaining four council members would continue to be elected at-large from the surrounding district.

 How did we get here?

 The innovative two-district election process follows the City’s legal settlement related to the California Voting Rights Act (CVRA).
 This settlement embraces the goals of the CVRA and preserves the integrity and unity of the community while saving the City millions in potential legal fees.

 The two-district solution, which is described in the legal settlement and supported by the City Council, largely preserves the election system that has helped Palm Desert become a prosperous and cohesive community over the last 50 years.
 This solution also embraces the intent of the California Voting Rights Act and protects the City from costly CVRA-based legal challenges.

 In 2001, the California Voting Rights Act (CVRA) was enacted to implement California’s constitutional guarantees of equal protection and the right to vote.
 Jurisdictions can be sued if they elect their governing body using an at-large system rather than a system with districts.
 If a jurisdiction chooses to argue against the suit and loses in court, the jurisdiction must change its election system and pay for attorneys, experts and other expenses incurred by the City and the plaintiffs.
 Jurisdictions that choose to comply with the plaintiffs' requests incur fewer legal expenses and must follow a set timeline to transition to district elections.